KENT COUNTRY HOUSE

 There are several entrances to this house but the main one is located at the front of the building just off the carriage drive.
 It is laid with cream limestone laid out in a large flag stone format and the walls are hung a in a neutral faux linen.
 A large bespoke wardrobe was created to house all the coats and shoes for the family as well as visiting guests and a classically inspired sofa and zebra hide complete the scheme.
 Just off the entrance to the right of the front door is the guest toilet; a stunning little room panelled at low level in marble made from petrified jellyfish and at high level in washed walnut with matching plantation shutters.
 Walking down a small corridor, you enter the heart of the house, a grand double volume living room, dominated by full height joinery.
 Thus bespoke item, like so many in the house was designed to the client’s exact specification; to display artworks and objets collected over the years.
 To ensure all items were accessible, the design team added a tall ladder, giving it the charm of an old library unit.
 At the centre of this imposing space is the fire place which is open, not only in this room but also benefits the dining room.
 Above this is the ubiquitous television, large enough to be viewed from the summer house just beyond the garden doors.
 This room comfortably seats ten people with the two oversized deep buttoned sofas and the recliner arm chairs, perfect for lazy Saturday afternoon sports viewing.
 Two bespoke display cases were designed as the client also had a large collection of snuff boxes which needed to be displayed.
 The scheme is completed with a large traditional rug, some occasional tables and oriental table lamps.
 The open plan dining space sits neatly tucked under the mezzanine level and the specially made dining table comfortably seats 12 people for everyday use, extending for large family gatherings to seat twenty people.
 The three book cases were designed to match the joinery in the living space giving an overall unified feel to the space.
 Further features in the room include the masterful Kevin Reilly candle pendant, the scaled model of the Trafalgar and the suit of armour all bringing an air of authenticity to the space.

 The luxury kitchen like all of the other joinery items was bespoke and was designed exactly as the client wanted; an island conducive to preparing food with conversation, a large wine fridge and lots of storage space.
-Lighting was a key element in the design of this house and this is evident in the attention to detail in this room where not only did the designers include indirect and plinth lighting but all drawers are internally lit making everything easily visible no matter the time of day or the time in your life!
+Lighting was a key element in the design of this house and this is evident in the attention to detail in this room where not only did the luxury interior designers include indirect and plinth lighting but all drawers are internally lit making everything easily visible no matter the time of day or the time in your life!
 The floor is laid in a rusticated Nero Marquina laid out in the same pattern as the hall which lies just beyond the doors and the striking Bianco Eclipsia work tops and splash back give this room that wow factor.

 On this floor there are further bedrooms, each unique and different.
 On the north side lays the master bedroom, overlooking the lush landscaped rear garden, resplendent in shades of rose and clay.
 The walls are hung in a light cream linen wall covering offset by the dark timber floor.
 A large deep buttoned bed dominates the room, luxuriously dressed in layers of fabrics, faux fur and cushions, giving the room an ultra-luxe ambience.
 There are also several small oriental rugs, which were the initial inspiration for the colour scheme, and occasional furniture items which all compliment this warm scheme.
 The en suite is a bright and well-appointed room with floor to ceiling Arabescato marble, complementing the luxury of the adjoining bedroom.
 Here the design employs the use of two different marbles, one dark and one light giving the space its dramatic look.
 Heated floors and walls, a jacuzzi bath, integrated audio visual and a spa style shower for hot and cold showering make this room the ultimate in bathroom wellness.
 Next to this there is another well-appointed guest bedroom dressed up with layers of interesting and exotic fabrics, using rich muted colours and texture.
 This room uses a darker and more contrasting palette with a shimmering paisley patterned wall covering in dark taupe which is balanced by the light fabrics on the headboard and the large scatter cushions.
 Green was the accent choice here giving the room its earthy and calm demeanour and this has been expertly applied by the use of contemporary fringing complimenting the ‘ botanical’ print.
 A warm tone in the form of the silk mohair cushions and the throw blanket edging has been introduced and a smattering of the client’s original sketches and watercolours finish off the scheme.
 Further key pieces include the handmade desk and bedside tables in dark oak, the contemporary wardrobes and the Greek key patterned rug.
 The en suite follows the thread making use of a warm limestone and complimenting polished plaster and the design on the front of the vanity mimics that of the wardrobes.